bytefish/bytefish.de/blog/aspnetcore_rebac.md

 |  Table-Valued Function                   | PascalCase |    128 | No     | `tvf_`  | No        | `tvf_FunctionLogicalName`                                |
 |  Sequence                                | PascalCase |    128 | No     | `sq_`   | No        | `sq_TableName`                                           |

-### Natural vs. Surrogate Primary Keys ###

-In our application we want to make assumptions about the tables, so we set the convention to always set a Surrogate Primary Key.
-So a Table like `User` is going to have a `UserID` Primary Key, no matter if there are suitable natural Primary Keys.

 ### Auditing and Optimistic Locking ###

 In my experience every database table should support optimistic locking and auditing baked in from the